matYang/IShangkeManagementModule/README.md

 ##Files
     +app/
-      assert/               --files in this folder just will be copied into 'public' folder css/                  --styles can be split into more css files according to page modules controllers/          --each page has more than one controllers directives/
+      assert/                   --files in this folder just will be copied into 'public' folder data/                   --json files used for test mode css/                      --styles for each page or common styles controllers/              --each page has more than one controllers directives/
       filters/
       services/                 --service like restAPI
       settings/                 --constant options
      app.js                     --init the application
      routers.js                 --config routers
      config.js                  --config app version(for api) and test mode config-validator.js        --config form validator messages
     +vendor/
       css/
       js/
     brunch-config.coffee        --brunch config file,look for more in [brunch](http://brunch.io/)
     package.json                --project information and dependencies of the project

 ##brunch
-([brunch](http://brunch.io/) should be installed first use `npm install -g brunch`,no 'bower' any more for bower.json in some packages has no 'main' property)
+([brunch](http://brunch.io/) should be installed first using `npm install -g brunch`,no 'bower' any more for bower.json in some packages has no 'main' property)

 `brunch w -s` to watch